Migraines and Chronic Headaches: Can They Be A Sign Of A Brain Tumour?

 MBBS, MSc Surgery, MRCS (Edin), MMed.
 Sc (Gen.Surg)(S’pore), FRCS.
 Surgical Neurology (UK)

+Experienced in minimally invasive techniques (MIS) for less tissue damage and faster recovery.
 He has specialised interests in endoscopic endonasal and open skull base surgery, pituitary tumours, vascular surgery, cranial nerve disorders and peripheral nerve conditions.

-• Symptoms: pain in the face or neck, throbbing in one area, sensitivity to light, sound, nausea, and distorted vision
+• Symptoms: Pain in the face or neck, throbbing in one area, sensitivity to light, sound, nausea, and distorted vision

 • Duration: 4 to 72 hours